shoelace-style/shoelace/docs/tutorials/integrating-with-rails.md

 `@shoelace-style/shoelace` may result in a larger bundle size than necessary.
 Consider importing only the components you actually need in the actual application.

-You can also import the CSS if you prefer to maintain a separate entrypoint CSS file that is complied independently.
+You can also import the CSS inside of a `.css` file if you prefer to maintain a separate CSS entrypoint. independently.

 ```css